rlipovski/showcar-tracking/README.md

 !function(e){....
 ```

-- We guess try to show the cookie banner in the same language as the website or in english.
+- We try to show the cookie banner in the same language as the website or in english.

 ```js
 setCmpLanguage(tld, window.location.pathname);